ymkim-ssplab/ymkim-ssplab.github.io/_pages/about.md

   <li>
      <span class="news-badge">NEW</span>
     <span class="news-date">Aug.
 2026.</span>
-     Featured in a [KBS News 9 report](/media/) on heatwave shelters for vulnerable populations
+     Featured in a <a href="/media/">KBS News 9 report</a> on heatwave shelters for vulnerable populations
   </li>

   <li>